-The arrival of IR35 reform in the private sector on 6th April will see the responsibility for determining IR35 status transfer from the contractor to the medium or large company engaging them.
-As a result, lots of contractors are wondering how they can mount an IR35 challenge.
-In other words, is there any way to successfully appeal an inaccurate or even non compliant IR35 determination?
+The off-payroll rules place the responsibility for determining IR35 status with the medium or large company engaging the contractor.
+As a result, many contractors want to know how they can challenge an IR35 determination.
+In other words, is there any way to appeal an inaccurate or non-compliant IR35 decision?

-As part of the Off-Payroll changes, which resemble ones rolled out in the public sector in 2017, whichever party handles payments to the contractor’s limited company (known as the fee-payer) must pay employers national insurance and deduct the appropriate tax and national insurance where the assignment is deemed to fall inside IR35 and pay this amount to HMRC.
+As part of the off-payroll rules, whichever party handles payments to the contractor’s limited company (known as the fee-payer) must deduct the appropriate tax and National Insurance where the assignment is deemed to fall inside IR35 and pay this amount to HMRC.

-Understandably, the introduction of the Off-Payroll rules has sparked concern among contractors, with some questioning whether their end client possesses the skills and expertise needed to make compliant IR35 determinations.
+Understandably, the introduction of the rules sparked concern among contractors, with some questioning whether their end clients possess the skills and expertise to make compliant IR35 determinations.

 This simple guide, written by Parasol, explains the steps you can take when looking to overturn an IR35 decision made by your client.